-From passo Tre Croci, a mountain pass connecting the town Misurina with Cortina D’ampezzo, take the path nr 215.
-The hike takes around 1,5 hour and the distance is 5 kilometres one way (this distance is not included in the Sorapiss circuit)
+From Passo Tre Croci, a mountain pass connecting two towns: Misurina and Cortina D’ampezzo, take path no 215.
+The hike takes around 1,5 to 2 hours and the distance is 7 kilometers one way (this distance is not included in the Sorapiss circuit)

 You can park along the side of the road at Tre Croci pass, but bear in mind that the spaces are limited and it gets really busy during the summer, especially on the weekends.

-You should plan an overnight stay in rifugio Vandelli before tackling via ferrata Giro del Sorapiss, leaving from passo Tre Croci in the late afternoon.
+You could (and should) plan an overnight stay in Rifugio Vandelli before tackling via ferrata Giro del Sorapiss, leaving from Passo Tre Croci in the late afternoon.
 By then some parking will be vacated.